llvm/clangd-www/config.md

 A list of regexes.
 Include Cleaner will not produce diagnostics for headers whose path is a suffix match for any of these.

+#### AnalyzeAngledIncludes
+{:.v19}

+A boolean that enables/disables detection of unused angled includes that are not from the Standard Library.
+Disabled by default to avoid false-positives caused by umbrella headers.

 ### MissingIncludes
 {:.v17}